-She is bright (you’re probably not meant to say that about your kids, but she is), she’s hugely enthusiastic about pretty much everything and I’m sure she’ll be afforded many opportunities as well as creating her own.
-I was an extremely enthusiastic child, arguably fairly bright, and was definitely given the encouragement and means to pursue whatever I wanted.
+She is bright and hugely enthusiastic about pretty much everything.
+I’m sure she’ll be afforded many opportunities as well as creating her own.
+I was an extremely enthusiastic child, allegedly fairly bright, and was definitely given the encouragement and means to pursue whatever I wanted.

 Choosing a career

 The problem is, I don’t think I ever truly figured out what I wanted to be when I grew up.
-I was interested in the media and English, so a humanities degree incorporating media studies and linguistics, and a subsequent 14-year career in PR seem like good choices.
+I was interested in the media and English, which led to a humanities degree incorporating media studies and linguistics.
+Then came a 14-year career in PR.
+These seemed like good choices.
 However, I don’t think it was what I ever really envisaged myself doing.
 I don’t believe it was my true vocation.

-I loved crime dramas/fiction when I was much younger and fancied myself as a bit of a Nancy Drew or female Columbo; more recently a Detective Superintendent Stella Gibson or DC Dinah Kowalski.
-I think detective work would have suited my tenacious, inquisitive, investgative nature well (I was at one one point extremely interested in the idea of forensic linguistics).
+I loved crime dramas/fiction when I was much younger and fancied myself as a bit of a Nancy Drew or female Columbo.
+Then more recently a Detective Superintendent Stella Gibson or DC Dinah Kowalski.
+I think detective work would have suited my tenacious, inquisitive, investigative nature well.
+At one point I was extremely interested in the idea of forensic linguistics.
 However, for some reason I didn’t really think it was a realistic choice.
 I also questioned the viability of a career as a scriptwriter when I became interested in that.